diambra/arena/README.md

 ## Overview

 DIAMBRA Arena is a software package featuring a collection of **high-quality environments for Reinforcement Learning research and experimentation**.
-It provides a standard interface to popular arcade emulated video games, offering a **Python API fully compliant with OpenAI Gym format**, that makes its adoption smooth and straightforward.
+It provides a standard interface to popular arcade emulated video games, offering a **Python API fully compliant with OpenAI Gym/Gymnasium format**, that makes its adoption smooth and straightforward.

 It **supports all major Operating Systems** (Linux, Windows and MacOS) and **can be easily installed via Python PIP**, as described in the **[installation section](#installation)** below.
 It is **completely free to use**, the user only needs to <a href="https://diambra.ai/register/" target="_blank">register on the official website</a>.